top of page

 The king of all dishes, rooted in the age-long Mayan barbeque tradition with "pib" (meaning an underground earth oven) is Cochinita Pibil (suckling pig), the signature dish of Yucatan.
 The pork fillets are marinated in a red sauce made of sour orange, achiote seed (which is native to the area) a special spice mix (black pepper, allspice, cumin, cinnamon, garlic and salt) then wrapped in banana leaves and cooked overnight in the pib.
 The pork is heavenly succulent, juicy and tender, it just literally melts in the mouth.
 It is served pulled with tortillas, Cebolla morada curtida (special local pickled red onion - get the recipe here) and you can top it with any salsa of your liking, ranging from mild to ridiculously spicy.
 Cochinita pibil is like a religion in Yucatan and a comfort food that talks straight to your soul; during our travels through the region, we got to try a lot of pibil tacos, so keep reading my city-by-city guide below to find out where the best was.

-Another Yucatecan superstar speciality for meat lovers is Poc Chuc a thinly sliced pork fillet seasoned with orange juice and grilled and Sopa de lima (lime soup) best to try in their birthplace, the pueblos magicos of Valladolid, Izamal and Merida.
+Another Yucatecan superstar speciality for meat lovers is Poc Chuc a thinly sliced pork fillet seasoned with orange juice and grilled and Sopa de lima (lime soup - nothing to do with Lima Peru) best to try in their birthplace, the pueblos magicos of Valladolid, Izamal and Merida.
 Breakfast lovers can stuff their faces with incredible egg breakfasts like Huevos Rancheros, Chaya con Huevos (Chaya is a local leafy vegetable resembling spinach) or Huevos Motuleños in reasonably priced vibrant and full of youth Mérida.
 The latter is a dish not served outside the region which may worth trying.
 It starts with tortillas laid flat on a plate, layered with pureed black beans and fried eggs and topped with peas, sweet plantains and ham before the whole thing is drenched in salsa roja (mild red salsa).

 And last, do not leave the country without feasting on fresh seafood tacos and Mexican-style ceviches and tostadas by the Riviera Maya (Bacalar, Tulum and the tropical island of Cozumel).
 The fish comes out fresh and tasty from the Caribbean and Yucatecans love to make tempura using shredded coconut instead of breadcrumbs!
 The peninsula is also proud of the Queso Relleno (stuffed cheese) which -truth be told- I did not particularly enjoy as much as the aforementioned signature Yucatecan dishes despite being a huge cheese lover.